 I’m always an advocate of using what you have first, particularly if you are decorating on a budget.

 And, the furniture doesn’t have to be in the living room at the moment.

 Take a look at pieces in other rooms of your home and see if they might have a new purpose in your living room.You can create a fresh look with existing pieces by moving them around your home, which is always a good inexpensive home design idea to work with.

-1) Never purchase a large ticket or large size item for your living room without measuring first.
 That sofa might really turn you on in the furniture store, but get it into your living room and it becomes a fabric monster in your space.